syncfusion-content/wpf-docs/wpf/DocumentContainer/Pin-Unpin-tabs.md

 ## Pin and Unpin tab items using PinButton

-### Display PinButton in TDI item
+### Display PinButton in tab item

-PinButton will be visible in the TDI items only if the property `ShowPin` is true.
-The default value of the property is false, so the PinButton will be collapsed in the TDI item.
+PinButton will be visible in the tab items only if the property [ShowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~ShowPinProperty.html) is true.
+The default value of the property is false, so the PinButton will be collapsed in the tab item.

 {% tabs %}